 MPs to consider inquiry into trade envoy role after Andrew’s arrest

-The Business and Trade Committee will discuss its options on Tuesday, including an inquiry into the appointment and accountability of trade envoys.
+Andrew was arrested on suspicion of misconduct in public office after allegations were made against him following the release of files related to paedophile billionaire Jeffrey Epstein

-An influential group of MPs will meet to consider launching a parliamentary probe into the role of UK trade envoys after Andrew Mountbatten-Windsor’s arrest on suspicion of misconduct in public office, it is understood.
+An influential group of MPs are considering launching a parliamentary probe into the role of UK trade envoys after Andrew Mountbatten-Windsor’s arrest on suspicion of misconduct in public office.

 The Business and Trade Committee will discuss its options on Tuesday amid the police investigation after allegations were made against the former prince following the release of files related to paedophile financier Jeffrey Epstein.

-Any inquiry would start by focusing on potential governance issues within the wider system and lessons to be learned, avoiding specific commentary on Andrew until there is no risk of prejudicing criminal proceedings, the Press Association understands.
+It is understood that any inquiry would look at potential governance issues within the wider system and lessons to be learned, avoiding specific commentary on Mr Mountbatten-Windsor until there is no risk of prejudicing criminal proceedings.

-MPs could also consider looking more broadly at the appointment and accountability of UK trade envoys at the meeting, which was first reported by the Guardian newspaper.
+MPs could also consider looking more broadly at the appointment and accountability of UK trade envoys at the meeting.

-Andrew’s 10-year stint in the role generated a great deal of controversy.
+The committee’s chairman, Liam Byrne, told the Telegraph he is taking the matter “acutely seriously”, saying that MPs “are not in the market for letting anything slip through the cracks”.

+It comes amid reports that Lord Mandelson – who was forced to resign over his links with Jeffrey Epstein – backed Mr Mountbatten-Windsor for the role despite the King expressing opposition to it.

+“Questions must be asked as to why Tony Blair’s government thought this man was fit to represent us on the world stage.”

+However, it is understood that no such questions would be asked until the criminal proceedings have concluded.

-Dubbed “Air Miles Andy” amid criticism of his globe-trotting, he was accused of over-using helicopters at taxpayers’ expense, in particular to attend golf-related dinners as a member of the Royal and Ancient Golf Club of St Andrews.
+Dubbed “Air Miles Andy” amid criticism of his globe-trotting, Andrew was accused of over-using helicopters at taxpayers’ expense during his 10-year stint in the role, in particular to attend golf-related dinners as a member of the Royal and Ancient Golf Club of St Andrews.

 As a roving ambassador, one of his first tasks was a post-September 11 trip to New York, but Andrew faced a backlash for attending a party during his stay.